What does the IQ test measure?

 The test administration will take about an hour and a half.
 Your child will be asked to participate in a series of activities that assess their cognitive functioning.
 The test consists of several activities, all of which can be administered without any reading or writing.
 Supplemental tasks can be built into the test in order to cancel out any tests which may be interrupted or voided by other causes.
 Parents and other family members cannot be in the room during the test.

 My child is a native speaker of another language.
 Is the test available in other languages?

 Please email Director of Admission and Enrollment Management Brad Barry at [email protected] if you have any questions.

-What is the average cost of the IQ test?
+What is the cost of the IQ test?
 Do you offer assistance with the cost?